epfl-ada/ada-2024-project-adaventure/Readme.md

   * Analysed user navigation patterns
   * Worked on data story

-### Changes to Research Questions
+### Original Research Questions
-The final research questions were slightly altered from the original ones, which can be seen below.
+The final research questions for part 3 were slightly altered from the original ones.
+The reason being that further analysis showed the original ones asked questions that were a bit too difficult to answer with the given data.
+The original research questions for part 3 can be seen below.

-1. #### Hubs <br>
-* What are the defining characteristics of a hub?
-* Which articles serve as the largest hubs on Wikispeedia, and how frequently are they used by players?
-* What types of information are most often contained within hubs, and how are the hubs related to other articles or subject categories?

-2. #### User Navigation Patterns <br>
-* What paths are most commonly taken by players, and what does this reveal about public knowledge and associations?
-* Where do players tend to "block" or abandon their paths, and what kinds of topics or articles are associated with these unfinished paths?
-* How do common paths differ from lesser-used or “unintuitive” paths between the same articles?

 3. #### Comparing Hubs and User Navigation Patterns
 * Can we determine areas of common knowledge or knowledge gaps by comparing user patterns with hubs?